 Previous international development or business experience and knowledge of a foreign language are desirable, but generally not required.
 If any of our partner organizations requires language proficiency for their projects, it will be clearly noted in its project description.
 In addition to the above general requirements, each project will have its own specific requirements.

-For the Student-Initiated internships: Submit an application package which includes an online application, a current resume, a 4- to 5-page Statement of Interest, a letter of commitment from the host organization, organizational chart, and a budget.
+Stage 2: Submit an application package which includes an online application, a current resume, a 4- to 6-page Statement of Interest, a letter of commitment from the host organization, organizational chart, and a budget.

 For the WDI-initiated internships: Submit an application package which includes a completed online application, a current resume, and a 2- to 3-page statement of interest.

-Projects are in emerging market countries.
-Occasionally we may have one in the US as an exception, typically at our partner organization’s US headquarters.
+Projects are located in emerging market countries.
+Occasionally students may visit our partner organization’s US headquarters for a week at the start or end of their internship.
 The actual locations vary from year to year.

 The internships are for a minimum of 12 consecutive weeks.
 Internships usually start mid-May and end mid-August.
 Depending on the organization, some may require a two- to seven-day orientation and/or work period at the US headquarters before going to the overseas location.
 If the organization requests over 12-weeks, that would be negotiated between the student and the organization.

 We don’t typically sponsor a team, as we do not typically sponsor more than one student at the same partner organization unless the organization sponsors the second student’s fellowship.
-Please contact us early if you are in this situation.
+Contact us as soon as possible if you are in this situation.

-WDI only supports one project per organization and since we have long-standing relationships with our partners, it is unlikely that we can fund a student-initiated project in addition to a WDI-initiated project.
+WDI only supports one project per organization and since we often have long-standing relationships with our partners, it is unlikely that we can fund a student-initiated project in addition to a WDI-initiated project.
+We encourage you to talk to us if you have questions about this.

 An internship in one’s home country (or second home country) is strongly discouraged.
 It does not meet the definition of an “international experience” for the particular student.
 However, if you feel you have a compelling project proposal in your home country, please contact us in advance.
 We will review on a case-by-case basis.
 Note that WDI-initiated internships do not have this restriction.

-Students selected for WDI-initiated internships will receive a fellowship of up to $10,000 for the 12-week internship.
+Students selected for WDI-initiated internships will receive a fellowship of up to $10,000 for the 12-week internship and airfare reimbursement up to $1500.

 Students will receive 60% of the fellowship funding in May before leaving for the internship and the remaining 40% in August after completing the internship.
 Students may opt to have the fellowship funding transferred to their U-M Student Account to pay for Fall tuition, if desired.